rinswind/distributed-greeter/tasks.md

   - [https://danishpraka.sh/2019/12/07/using-makefiles-for-go.html]
 - Fix the UI build to use Make
   - Perhaps make it into a Go server of static content?

+## Secrets Management

+- Add a "secrets mounter" pod to the CSI SecretsProviderClass to allow the export of Secret resources when needed

 ## Create an Azure version with the "suggested security architecture"